 NEW DATE: June 25-29, 2012

-This program will be held at the Radisson RTP in Research Triangle Park, NC.
+This program was held at the Radisson RTP in Research Triangle Park, NC.
 The location is in close proximity to SAMSI.

 Nonlocal discrete models are common in many applications.
 For example, molecular dynamics and other particle methods having interactions that extend beyond nearest neighbors are in common use.
 Less popular are nonlocal continuum models which are very much dominated in their usage by local continuum models and especially differential equation models.